-In a 2017 essay, Arnav wrote that 'cancer has taught me many things.
+During his time at Moravian, Arnav was able to reflect on his cancer treatment, stating in an essay “cancer has taught me many things.
 It has taught me to appreciate what I have and enjoy the simple things in life…It has also taught me the value of friendship.
 Through [my treatments], many of my friends visited me and I had a great time when they would come over.
-They gave me hope and kept me positive even in the darkest of times.'
+They gave me hope and kept me positive even in the darkest of times.”

-His life journey was too short, but Arnav’s fight against cancer brought him wisdom beyond his years.
-'Cancer has made me grateful for all of life’s gifts and has taught me many life lessons that I will never forget,' he wrote last year.
-'It has taught me to be positive even in the darkest of times.
-As Michael Jordan once said, “Obstacles don’t have to stop you.
-If you run into a wall, don’t turn around and give up, figure out how to climb it.''
+Despite his short life, Arnav made a lasting impact on those he met.
+His friends and family will always remember his ever-shining light, regardless of the circumstances.
+For an assignment, Arnav wrote “Cancer has made me grateful for all of life’s gifts and has taught me many life lessons that I will never forget.
+It has taught me to be positive even in the darkest of times.
+As Michael Jordan once said, ‘Obstacles don’t have to stop you.
+If you run into a wall, don’t turn around and give up, figure out how to climb it.’”

 We can all learn something from Arnav and his endless wisdom, and continue to lead lives dedicated to relentless positivity.